azcov/evermos-treasure-hunt/README.md

 ## How To Run

+Make sure you have installed Golang, If you haven't installed golang please [install](https://golang.org/doc/install) first.

+If you have installed Make (software):

 ```sh
 $ make play
 ```

-or
+If you haven't installed Make (software):

 ```sh
 $ go run main.go
 ```

-If you haven't install golang please [install](https://golang.org/doc/install) first.

 ## How To Play